Vialoraine/Good-README-Generator/README.md

   ## Installation
   npm init is used to install dependencies. is used to install dependencies.
   ## Usage
+  Node.js must be installed onto your system prior to usage.
   Repo MUST include package.json with required dependencies.
 (Hint: Run npm init when you first setup the project before installing any dependencies.
   ## License
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)